newchuyalong/libgdx-learning/Material-and-environment.md

 * `IntAttribute.CullFace` OpenGL enum to specify face culling, either GL_NONE (no culling), GL_FRONT (only render back faces) or GL_BACK (only render front faces).
 The default depends on the shader, the default shader uses GL_BACK by default.

 ### TextureAttribute ###
 `TextureAttribute` can be used to pass a `Texture` to the shader.
 Just like the `CubemapAttribute` it has a `textureDescription` member which allows you to set the `Texture` amongst some texture related values like repeat and filter.
 Additionally it contains the `offsetU`, `offsetV`, `scaleU` and `scaleY` members, which can be used to specify the region (texture coordinates transformation) of the texture to use.
+It also has an `uvIndex` member (defaults to 0) which can be used to specify which texture coordinates should be used.
+Note that the default shader currently ignores this uvIndex member and always uses the first texture coordinates.

 The `TextureAttribute` requires an attribute type, which by default can be one of the following:
 * `TextureAttribute.Diffuse`
 * `TextureAttribute.Specular`
 * `TextureAttribute.Bump`